Curating a Model

 • additional_definitions is the list of model-specific parameters.

-• The third line calls run() with the parameters.
+• The fourth line calls run() with the parameters.
 As dicussed, run() contains the model code.

 Ensure the model runs with original data